 CORTNEY CAMPBELL: Yes, absolutely.

-CHRIS WARK: Okay, so I think I interrupted you, because you looked up all the cancer fighting vegetables; cruciferous stuff like: broccoli, cabbage, kale, cauliflower, and stuff like that?
+CHRIS WARK: Okay, so I think I interrupted you because you looked up all the cancer-fighting vegetables; cruciferous stuff like: broccoli, cabbage, kale, cauliflower, and stuff like that?

-CORTNEY CAMPBELL: Yes, and it’s really “awesome” when you find out that all the cancer fighting vegetables are the ones you think are disgusting and never liked.
+CORTNEY CAMPBELL: Yes, and it’s really “awesome” when you find out that all the cancer-fighting vegetables are the ones you think are disgusting and never liked.
 I like carrots, and I like broccoli only when it’s cooked, but none of that other stuff.

 But no carrots for me, because they do have some sugar in them, and I was so 100 percent no sugar.
 I didn’t care if it was a vegetable or a fruit.
 No sugar.

 CORTNEY CAMPBELL: Yes.
-My husband bought me a Vita-Mix for my birthday like two months before the diagnosis in August.
+My husband bought me a Vita-Mix for my birthday about two months before the diagnosis in August.
 So it was like this divine thing that he bought that for me because it came in so handy.

 CHRIS WARK: I love my Vita-Mix.
 I’m a freak about it.